Jacobi relations on naturally reductive homogeneous spaces: Jacobi Relations on Riemannian Manifolds

-For a naturally reductive space we will give in Section \ref{se:Prf_Th_LJR} an algebraic proof of Proposition \ref{p:LJR_STRUK}.
+For a naturally reductive space we will give in Section \ref{se:th:LJR} an algebraic proof of Proposition \ref{p:LJR_STRUK}.
 Note that here the Ricci tensor is automatically a Killing tensor.

-Every symmetric space provides an example of a linear Jacobi relation of order zero.
+Each symmetric space provides an example of a naturally reductive space with a linear Jacobi relation of order zero.
 In contrast experiments with computational programs like Maple or Mathematica indicate that on non--symmetric naturally reductive spaces linear Jacobi relations occur only very scarcely.
-Hence the following theorem should be seen as the central result of this article:
+Consequently, the following theorem should be seen as the central result of this article:

-\begin{theorem}[Main Theorem] On the following naturally reductive spaces there exist linear Jacobi relations: \begin{enumerate} \item The Berger metric on the $(\,2\,n\,+\,1\,)$--dimensional total space $\hat \MM^n(\,\kappa\,)$ of the Hopf fibration of Hopf circles of radius $r$ over an $n$--dimensional complex space form $\MM^n(\,\kappa\,)$ of holomorphic sectional curvature $\kappa\neq 0$ satisfies
+\begin{theorem}[Main Theorem] On the following naturally reductive spaces there exist linear Jacobi relations: \begin{enumerate} \item The Berger metric on the $(\,2\,n\,+\,1\,)$--dimensional total space $\hat \MM^n(\,\kappa,\,r\,)$ of the Hopf fibration of circles of radius $r$ over an $n$--dimensional complex space form $\MM^n(\,\kappa\,)$ of holomorphic sectional curvature $\kappa\neq 0$ satisfies